Banach–Tarski paradox: Step 3

-(The five "paradoxical" parts of F2 were not used directly, as they would leave M as an extra piece after doubling, owing to the presence of the singleton {e}!)
+(The five "paradoxical" parts of F2 were not used directly, as they would leave M as an extra piece after doubling, owing to the presence of the singleton {e}.)

-The (majority of the) sphere has now been divided into four sets (each one dense on the sphere), and when two of these are rotated, the result is double of what was had before:
+The (majority of the) sphere has now been divided into four sets (each one dense on the sphere), and when two of these are rotated, the result double what was had before:

 Step 4

 Finally, connect every point on S2 with a half-open segment to the origin; the paradoxical decomposition of S2 then yields a paradoxical decomposition of the solid unit ball minus the point at the ball's center.
 (This center point needs a bit more care; see below.)

 N.B.
 This sketch glosses over some details.
-One has to be careful about the set of points on the sphere which happen to lie on the axis of some rotation in H. However, there are only countably many such points, and like the case of the point at the center of the ball, it is possible to patch the proof to account for them all.
-(See below.)
+One must be careful about the set of points on the sphere that happen to lie on the axis of some rotation in H. But there are only countably many such points, and like the case of the point at the center of the ball, it is possible to patch the proof to account for them all (see below).